 Easter Lamb Stew

-3 lbs. lamb stew meat, cut into 1 ½-inch pieces and trimmed of excess fat
+- 3 lbs lamb stew meat cut into 1/2-inch pieces and trimmed of excess fat

-½ lb. small red potatoes, scrubbed and quartered (substitute sweet potatoes for Paleo version)
+- 3 medium red potatoes scrubbed and quartered substitute sweet potatoes for Paleo version

 - In a large pot or Dutch oven, heat the oil and brown the lamb.
 If need be, do this in small batches so as to not crowd the pot.
 Continue until all the lamb has been browned, adding more oil if needed.
 Once browned, set aside.